docker/compose/README.md

 work is being completed at a high rate.

 After that just run `make` and the binaries for the daemon and client will be localed in the `bin/` directory.

-## Downloads

-The easy way to test and use containerd is to view the [releases page](https://github.com/docker/containerd/releases) for binary downloads.
-We encourage everyone to use containerd this way until it is out of alpha status.

 ## Performance